VovaTereschenko/styled-chart/README.md

   basicPlan: {
     // is equivalent of basicPlan: 90
     value: 90,
-    // Prvide the function to get the layout
+    // Provide the function to get the layout
     // So you can explicitly return anything instead of
     // the default bar/path or the one which is specified by you in the config
     component: () => getSpecialBasicPlan(90),